SymmetricDevs/Supersymmetry-Ideas/Oreverhaul/Processing/Processing of Deposit Rocks.md

 My personal bias leads me to requiring elaborate processing chains as seen in [[Beneficiation]] and such processes (Comminution, leaching, etc.)

 Additionally, the yield of infinite ores should be lousy at best.
-Implemented like the sifter, where each individual ore block has a x% chance to be produced. #TODO, adjust this based on versatility.
+Implemented like the sifter, where each individual ore block has a x% chance to be produced. ~~#TODO, adjust this based on versatility.~~ Done.

 [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1LTbYoHEFsTC-lNiE-8Pn5X3_NsecmRaByjkuSuiiIqc/edit?gid=0#gid=0)